-Mephist.-Only follow the old saying and my cousin the snake, and some time or other you, with your like-
+Mephist.-Only follow the old saying and my cousin the snake, and some time or other you, with your likeness to God, will be sorry enough.

 I do not find this name in Goethe's works, and conclude that it is misspelt.
 In the Tag-und-Jahres Hefte, 1808, I find this: